 Contract revenues are considered to be exchange transactions, and are recognized as the services are completed.
+Payment for such services in advance is recognized as a deferred revenue until such time as the revenue is earned.

 (c) Corporate Taxes:

 The Community College Preparatory Academy Public Charter School is exempt from federal and state income taxes (other than on unrelated business income) under the provisions of Section 501(c)(3) of the Internal Revenue Code and similar state income tax laws.
 Exemption from District of Columbia income taxes was granted to the Charter School effective September 24, 2014.
 The Charter School has been classified as other than a private foundation under Section 509(a)(1) of the Internal Revenue Code and accordingly contributions qualify as a charitable tax deduction by the contributor under Section 170(b)(1)(A)(ii).